kharchenkolab/conos/vignettes/walkthrough.md

 ![](walkthrough_files/figure-gfm/unnamed-chunk-13-1.png)<!-- --> When
-using ‘angular’ distance measure (default), it is NOT recommended to reduce the number of components to a bare minimum indicated by the “elbow” inflection point - include 10-20 more (typcally 30 components work well).
-For ‘L2’ distance, using fewer components (i.e. at ‘elbow’ value) is sometimes better. (note: remember that if you want to recalcualte projections, clear the cache for that space, i.e.
+using ‘angular’ distance measure (default), it is NOT recommended to reduce the number of components to a bare minimum indicated by the “elbow” inflection point - include 10-20 more (typically 30 components work well).
+For ‘L2’ distance, using fewer components (i.e. at ‘elbow’ value) is sometimes better. (note: remember that if you want to recalculate projections, clear the cache for that space, i.e.
 `con$pairs$PCA <- NULL`).

 We next use the graph we identified to get global clusters.
 Here we use